-Rachel Church, Ph.D., researches ways to broaden the use and understanding of newer biomarkers by leading the Hamner-UNC Organ Injury Biomarker Core.
+Rachel Church, Ph.D., researches ways to broaden the use and understanding of newer biomarkers by leading the UNC Organ Injury Biomarker Core.
 The goal of this core is to assist investigators in all aspects of research studies in which injury to the liver, kidney, and/or heart is suspected.

 Mackenzie Cottrell, Pharm.D., M.S. is a research assistant professor in the Division of Pharmacotherapy and Experimental Therapeutics.
 Her research focuses on describing pharmacokinetic/pharmacodynamic relationships in mucosal tissues for antiretrovirals being used in HIV prevention and cure interventions.

-Merrie Mosedale, Ph.D., is an assistant professor in the Division of Pharmacotherapy and Experimental Therapeutics.
+Merrie Mosedale, Ph.D., is a research assistant professor in the Division of Pharmacotherapy and Experimental Therapeutics.
 Mosedale is also the assistant director of the Institute for Drug Safety Sciences where she leads the Translational Pharmacogenomics Research Program.
 Through partnerships with pharmaceutical companies and academic scientists, Mosedale is working to solve safety problems by integrating cutting-edge pharmacogenomics approaches with novel in vivo, in vitro, and in silico platforms.
 Her goal is to develop pioneering new technologies that will impact regulatory decisions and policies.

 Dr. Rosen’s research focuses on the development of methods to measure intracellular distribution of therapeutics and their metabolites in a variety of biological matrices using mass spectrometry imaging.
 He is currently quantifying the penetration of drugs relevant to HIV treatment and eradication into putative viral reservoirs, and combining this approach with traditional imaging modalities to evaluate efficacy of experimental treatment regimens.